check-spelling/auth0-verified-email-address-change/README.md

 - enrich user profiles from other data sources using customizable JavaScript Rules,
 - and much, much more.

-Go to [Auth0](https://auth0.com) and click Sign Up to create a free account in Auth0, although the customized extensibility provided here requires Auth0 functionality only available to paid subscribers.
+Go to [Auth0](https://auth0.com) and click Sign Up to create a free account.

 ## Issue Reporting